woubuc/sweep/README.md

 directories in already added languages.

 ## License
-The application is published under the MIT license.
+Everything in this repository is published under the MIT license.
+See the LICENSE file for more information.